Isolation mechanisms for high-speed packet-processing pipelines: Implementation

-\Para{Exact Match Table.} To implement the exact match table, we leverage the Xilinx CAM~\cite{xilinx_cam} IP block.
+\Para{Exact match table.} To implement the exact match table, we leverage the Xilinx CAM block~\cite{xilinx_cam}.
 This CAM matches the key from the key extractor module against the entries within the CAM.
-As discussed in~\cref{subsec:hardware}, to ensure isolation between different modules, we append the VID to each entry, which means that the CAM has a width of $193+12=205$ bits.
+As discussed in~\cref{subsec:hardware}, to ensure isolation between different modules, we append the module ID (i.e., VLAN ID) to each entry, which means that the CAM has a width of $193+12=205$ bits.
 The lookup result from the CAM is used to index the VLIW action table.
 The action is designed in a 25-bit format per ALU/container (Figure~\ref{fig:impl_format}).
 As we have $24+1=25$ PHV containers, the width of the VLIW action table is $25*25=625$ bits.
-While the Xilinx CAM IP simplifies implementation of an exact-match table and can also be easily switched to a TCAM using a parameter setting, it is inefficient.
-It can be replaced by a more efficient implementation of exact match based on a hash table (e.g., cuckoo~\cite{cuckoo} or d-left~\cite{dleft} hashing).
+The Xilinx CAM block simplifies implementation of an exact-match table and can also easily support ternary matches if needed (Appendix~\ref{app:tcam}).

-\Para{Action Engine.} The crossbar and ALUs in the action engine use the VLIW actions to generate inputs for each ALU and carry out per-ALU operations.
+\Para{Action engine.} The crossbar and ALUs in the action engine use the VLIW actions to generate inputs for each ALU and carry out per-ALU operations.
 ALUs support simple arithmetic, stateful memory operations (e.g., loads and stores), and platform-specific operations (e.g., discard packets) (Table~\ref{tab:supported_ops}).
 The formats of these actions are shown in Figure~\ref{fig:impl_format}.
-Additionally, in stateful ALU processing, each entry in the page table is designed as a 2-byte number, where the first byte and second byte indicate memory offset and range, respectively.
+Additionally, in stateful ALU processing, each entry in the segment table is a 2-byte number, where the first byte and second byte indicate memory offset and range, respectively.